Simple supercuspidal representations of $\mathrm{GSp}_4$ and test vectors: Introduction

 \subsection{Generalized B\"ocherer's conjecture and the refined Gan--Gross--Pra\-sad period formula for \texorpdfstring{$(\SO_5, \SO_2)$}{}}

 Let $f$ be a Siegel cusp form of degree 2 and weight $k$ for the group $\Sp_4(\Z)$.
 Assume that $f$ is a Hecke eigenform and let $d < 0$ be a fundamental discriminant.
 B\"ocherer \cite{boch-conj} made a remarkable conjecture that relates the central $L$-value $L(1/2, f \times \chi_d)$ to the square of the sum of Fourier coefficients of $f$ corresponding to equivalence classes of forms of discriminant~$d$.
 In a previous work with Dickson \cite{DPSS15}, we formulated an explicit generalization of B\"ocherer's conjecture by interpreting it as a special case of the refined Gan--Gross--Prasad (GGP) period conjecture for $(\SO_5, \SO_2)$ as stated by Liu \cite{yifengliu}.
-The refined GGP conjecture in this special case takes the form where $\phi = \otimes_v \phi_v$ is an automorphic form inside a cuspidal automorphic representation $\pi$ of $\GSp_4(\A)$, $\Lambda$ is a character of $K^\times \bs \A_K^\times$ satistfying $\Lambda|_{\A^\times} = 1$, $B(\phi, \Lambda)$ is the global Bessel period, and $C$ is a constant.
+The refined GGP conjecture in this special case takes the form